Last Updated on September 7, 2023

-So you want to visit Dubrovnik Croatia, of course being in a tourist area the accommodation options are expensive and even in shoulder season the area around the Old Town is PACKED with people, so why not consider staying in Lapad?
+So you want to visit Dubrovnik Croatia, of course being in a tourist area the accommodation options are expensive and even in shoulder season the area around the Old Town is PACKED with people.
+Why not consider staying in Lapad?
 It’s just 4km away from Dubrovnik’s Old Town, which is around a 45 minute walk or a 15 minute bus ride!
 In this guide I share some of my favourite things to do in Lapad and the Dubrovnik area.

 🕐Duration: 7 nights, 8 days